 From the way things look today, it is unrealistic to think of a future without crude oil and natural gas.
 The International Energy Agency (IEA) forecasts that oil and gas will still account for more than 50 percent of the world’s energy supply in 2040.
 Natural gas in particular will be essential for a very long time as it is the most cost-efficient choice in terms of greater energy efficiency and lower greenhouse gas emissions.
 If we were to replace coal with natural gas across the whole of Europe, we would be able to cut 15 percent of total greenhouse gas emissions.
 In the power sector this would even save up to 40 percent.
 This makes natural gas the ideal partner for renewable energy.
 Natural gas is available, affordable, sustainably and can be applied flexibly.
 Especially when wind and sun fall short in terms of energy provision, natural gas can guarantee reliable basic supply.

 According to the IEA, in future natural gas will be the most important energy source in Europe, accounting for almost 30 percent.
 We are committed to sustainably securing Europe’s energy supply.
 We expect European gas production to decline in the coming decades at the same time as demand itself is set to rise.
 In order to fill this gap it is necessary to strengthen Europe’s current production and this in turn requires appropriate investments.
 The precondition here is an attractive political and regulatory framework offering long-term stability.
 On the other hand, we have to secure the supply of additional natural gas to Europe.
 This requires modern, efficient infrastructure.
-Here OMV is committed to supporting the Nord Stream II pipeline for example, which we view as a significant component for security of supply to Europe.
+Here OMV is committed to financing the Nord Stream 2 pipeline for example, which we view as a significant component for security of supply to Europe.

 "There’s no question that we, as an oil and gas company, also have an obligation to implement the climate agreement.
 But we also believe that a properly functioning energy system can only come from a well-balanced energy mix – without excluding any individual energy sources or technologies."